RoshanD15/weavd/README.md

 ## Future Improvements
 - Share your fragrance wardrobe with friends
 - Personalized fragrance recommendations
-- Ratings and review system for fragrances
+- Ratings and review system for Items
 - Dark mode toggle

 ## Inspiration
-Built to solve the frustration of tracking and organizing a personal fragrance collection.
+Built to solve the frustration of tracking and organizing a personal fragrance Closet.
 As well as providing nice quality of life features and UI guided by market research and user feedback, built on feedback from the fragrance collector community.

 ## Author
 Roshan Dayananda – [LinkedIn](https://www.linkedin.com/in/roshan-dayananda/) – [GitHub](https://github.com/[yourusername])